54rt1n/ComfyUI-DareMerge/README.md

 # ComfyUI-DareMerge
 Merge two checkpoint models by dare ties (https://github.com/yule-BUAA/MergeLM), sort of.
+Not quite TIES yet, but getting there.

 # Node List